bishopwm/sample-salable-readme/samplereadme.md

 7. Go to your developer team, and open your boards.
 8. Click on the plus icon from the bottom section of your left sidebar.
 If you hover over it, it will say `More apps`.
-9. Search for your app `Monetization with Stripe` or whatever you chose to name it.
+9. Search for your app `Monetization with Salable` or whatever you chose to name it.
 Click on your app to use it, as shown in the video below.

 https://github.com/horeaporutiu/app-examples-template/assets/10428517/b23d9c4c-e785-43f9-a72e-fa5d82c7b019